Laura S. Wittcoff, DSW, LICSW

-In addition to being a principal of Intrinsic Group, Laura also teaches as an adjunct lecturer at Suzanne Dworak-Peck School of Social Work and formerly taught at Suffolk University Sawyer Business School.
+In addition to being a principal of Intrinsic Group, Laura also teaches as an Adjunct Assistant Professor at Suzanne Dworak-Peck School of Social Work and formerly taught at Suffolk University Sawyer Business School.
 Laura is also currently working as a senior partner in learning and development with Upper Diamond.
 Laura has presented at various conferences and presented and moderated at the Harvard University Extension School Business Conference.
 Laura previously served as the Associate Director for JRI Health’s Realize Resources, a capacity and leadership building practice.
 In this role, she designed and directed all areas of organization development, focusing particularly in areas of strategic planning and change management where she values building and coaching internal teams to lead change efforts.

 Prior to consulting, Laura was the Director of Training and Development for Surgency, Inc. a management consulting firm where she acted as an internal consultant in the Human Resources division.
 For Health Resources, Inc., She worked as an employee assistance program account manager and then as the Manager of Training and Development.
 Laura has also worked as a psychotherapist providing counseling for individuals, couples and families.

 Laura received her doctorate from the USC Suzanne Dworak-Peck School of Social Work, her master’s degree in Social Work from Boston University, and a post-graduate fellowship in Organization Development from the Boston Institute for Psychotherapy.
 She is also certified to administer the Myers-Briggs Type indicator.
 Laura was a key contributor to the team that was awarded the Brandon Hall award.